Poetry Et cetera

 bullet

-Deborah Young is the first and only writer to honor the victims of the 1940 Rhythm Night Club fire, Natchez, Mississippi with visual poetry, a poem No Mo' Rhythm's Beat, The Rhythm Night Club and screenplay Rhythm, The Rhythm Night Club Story
+Deborah Young is the first and only poet, writer to honor the victims of the 1940 Rhythm Night Club fire, Natchez, Mississippi with visual poetry, a poem No Mo' Rhythm's Beat, The Rhythm Night Club and screenplay Rhythm, The Rhythm Night Club Story

 bullet

-Deborah Young is the writer, who has boldly addressed the HIV, AIDS epidemic in one of the longest, poignant poems written Oh Brothers, Oh Sistuhs a screenplay Reality Slumber and stage play Oh Brothers, Oh Sistuhs
+Deborah Young is the poet, writer, who has boldly addressed the HIV, AIDS epidemic in one of the longest, poignant poems written Oh Brothers, Oh Sistuhs a screenplay Reality Slumber and stage play Oh Brothers, Oh Sistuhs

 Visual Poetry Image